Leukodystrophies

 - Defect: aspartoacylase cleaves N-acetylaspartate (NAA) into aspartate + acetate; deficiency → NAA accumulation

-- NAA is normally the most abundant amino acid derivative in the brain; elevated levels cause osmotic damage and spongiform white matter degeneration
+- NAA is normally the most abundant amino acid derivative in the brain; NAA accumulation disrupts myelin lipid synthesis (loss of acetate substrate for oligodendrocyte fatty acid synthesis) and causes osmotic/spongiform white matter degeneration

 - Ashkenazi Jewish predilection (carrier frequency ~1/40)